 An electoral system – or voting system – is the way votes are converted into seats.
-The seats can be, for example, seats on the board of directors of a company, on a parish council, in Parliament, or on any other body to which people are elected rather than appointed.
+The seats can be on the board of directors of a company, on a parish council, in Parliament, or on any other body to which people are elected rather than appointed.

 A number of voting systems have been used to elect members of Parliament in New Zealand.
-Local body elections – for example, city council elections and District Health Board elections – have also used a variety of voting systems.
+Local body elections – for city councils and district health boards, for example – have also used a variety of voting systems.

 Origins of New Zealand’s electoral systems

-The signing of the Treaty of Waitangi, between Māori and the British Crown, in 1840 meant New Zealand became a British colony.
+Following the signing of the Treaty of Waitangi, between Māori and the British Crown, in 1840, New Zealand became a British colony.
 A little more than a decade later Britain installed a system of representative government in New Zealand.
 The New Zealand Constitution Act 1852, which was passed by the British Parliament, established the New Zealand Parliament – formally called the General Assembly.
-It initially had two chambers: the Legislative Council, an upper house which was made up of appointed representatives; and the House of Representatives, the lower house whose members were elected.
+This had two chambers: the Legislative Council, an upper house which was made up of appointed representatives; and the House of Representatives, the lower house, whose members were elected.
 The Legislative Council was abolished in 1951.

 Members of Parliament were initially elected for five-year terms.
-Since 1881 the parliamentary term has been three years, with some exceptions (the 1914–19, 1931–35, and 1938–43 Parliaments sat for extended terms as a result of the First World War, the 1930s economic depression and the Second World War respectively).
+Since 1881 the parliamentary term has been three years, with some exceptions (the 1914–19, 1931–35, and 1938–43 Parliaments had longer terms as a result of the First World War, the 1930s economic depression and the Second World War respectively).

 People or land, cattle and sheep?